esteban-garzon/esteban-garzon.github.io/_pages/home.md

 In 2019-2020 I was a visiting Ph.D. student at <a href="https://enicslabs.com/" target="_blank">Emerging Nanoscaled Circuits and Systems (EnICS)</a> laboratories, Bar-Ilan University, Israel.
 In Jul-Sep 2022 and Jul-Aug 2023, I was a visiting researcher at EnICS labs.
 In Jan-Feb 2024, I was a visiting researcher at the Department of Information Engineering, University of Pisa, Italy.

 I am IEEE Senior Member.
 I have authored/coauthored more than 45 scientific papers in international peer-reviewed journals and conferences, and have participated in several IC tapeouts.
 I have received several awards, research grants, and funding.
-I have been part of several IEEE conference committees, journal boards as review editor of Frontiers in Electronics and Frontiers in Aerospace Engineering, and Executive Guest-Editor of a special issue in "Memories - Materials, Devices, Circuits and Systems" from Elsevier.
+I have been part of several IEEE conference committees, and journal boards as review editor of Frontiers in Electronics and Frontiers in Aerospace Engineering.
 Moreover, I have been an active reviewer of several journals (IEEE, Elsevier, Frontiers, Wiley) and conferences (only IEEE).

 <!--